When Medicare Won't Pay for Nursing Home Care

 Medicaid Coverage for Nursing Home Care

-Because Medicare only offers short-term nursing home care, many people turn to Medicaid.
+Because Medicare does not cover long-term custodial nursing home care, many people turn to Medicaid.
 According to the 2019 Vital Health Statistics report, 61.2% of residents in nursing homes used Medicaid as their payment source.

 • Annuities